kizu/kizu.ru/src/posts/2023-12-07-shrinkwrap-problem/index.en.md

   The left side of this example is the same as in the previous example, the right side is an element that takes the rest of the space.
 {{</Partial>}}

-We can see how we’re limited again by the elements’ alignment.
+We can see how we’re limited again by the elements’ <label class="Link Link_pseudo" for="text-align3">alignment</label>.
 All because we rely on the position of elements in their container, which gets the whole available width.

 The CSS I added to this example is as follows: